crt26/pqc-evaluation-tools/README.md

 ### Parsing Overview

 The results from the automated tests can be transformed into workable CSV files using the `parse_results.py` script located in the `result-processing/parsing-scripts` directory.
-Options are provided to parse the liboqs results, the OQS-OpenSSL results, or both.
+Options are provided to parse the Liboqs results, the OQS-OpenSSL results, or both.

 The script requires the test parameters used during the benchmarking, including the number of runs and number of machines tested, if multiple machine results have been stored within the `up-results` directory.